andres1138/macOS_DisableRoundedWindowCorners/README.md

 # Disable Rounded Window Corners
->If you detest the rounded corners that were introduced in Big Sur like I do.
+> Big Sur introduced a lot of absolute nonsense, Notification Center cannot be disabled and removed, the wallpapers have diminished down to simpleton level of creativity, Finder got a logo make over it did not need along with a chunky title bar that is mostly dead space and above all as a final insult to injury the radius of the window corners got crancked up to a level that is way below good taste.
+If you detest these rounded window corners like I do.
 This will help you disable them.
-It made my stomach turn when I first laid eyes upon them.
-The nausea turned into bitter hatred very quickly.
+I honestly can't forgot how my stomach turned when realizing there was absolutely no way to revert them.
-> This should work with the newer operating system,  but I do not know for sure as I do not have a mac at this point and time unfortunately.
+> This will work with Ventura, it may work for the newer ones.
+I do not know, if someone out there tries and succeeds I would love to know.

 ### Disable SIP
 > Unfortunately System Integrity Protection must be disabled in order to make this work.
 > * REMEMBER to unplug any EGPU's and external monitors before entering in these commands.
 > * I speak from expierence, if not unplugged, you will end up reinstalling the operating system.
-That gets very old after awhile.

 #### Instructions
 ```